If you're looking for the best tritium watches on the market today, this guide is for you:

 Claiming a light source of over 100 times that of its competitors, it seems great for deep dives where things get dark.

 This dive watch has a great contrast with its white numbers on the face of the watch, which makes it easier to read time in the dark.
 For some people, it can have a little too much going on.

 Apparently, it’s the watch of choice for Navy SEALS so you can’t really go wrong there.

-Another great tritium watch for diving, it has a stainless steel case, black silicone band, and scratch-resistant hardlex crystal.
+Another great tritium watch for diving, it has a stainless steel case, silicone band, and scratch-resistant hardlex crystal.

-So, now that you know more about the specifications of each watch along with some of their pros and cons, it’s time to choose the one for you.
+So, now that you know more about the specifications of each watch along with some of their pros and cons, it’s time to choose the best one for you.

 The first thing you need to do is stay within your budget.
 To be frank, none of these watches are particularly cheap.

 That said, you do get a lot of amazing features by spending the extra cash.
 As we’ve already mentioned and something you’ve probably heard a million times, you get what you pay for.
 This situation isn’t any different.